Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data: Discussion

+To the best of our knowledge, sCNNs have been used to analyze dMRI data only a few times prior to this. \cite{sedlar2021spherical} trained an sCNN to predict 'neurite orientation dispersion and density imaging' (NODDI) \citep{zhang2012noddi} parameters from subsampled data, and \cite{goodwin2022can} showed that sCNNs can improve the robustness of diffusion tensor estimation from data with just a few directions. sCNNs have also been used to estimate ODFs \citep{sedlar2021diffusion, elaldi2021equivariant}.
+However, this study differs from the aforementioned studies in two important ways.
+First, our network and simulations were developed to estimate both the ODF and scalar parameters of any Gaussian compartment model.
+Second, we carefully compared the sCNN to the SMT, a commonly used and nearly rotationally invariant conventional fitting method, thus warranting a comparison with sCNN.
 Although we implemented spherical convolution layers as described by \cite{esteves2018learning}, other architectures also exist and warrant investigation in the context of microstructural parameter estimation.
-For example, the sCNNs by \cite{cohen2018spherical} use cross-correlation and can learn non-zonal filters, \cite{kondor2018clebsch} developed efficient quadratic non-linearities in the spherical harmonics domain, and the graph-based sCNN by \cite{perraudin2019deepsphere} is suitable for spherical data with very high angular resolution.
-Besides optimizing network architecture, future studies should also focus on optimizing hyperparameters, carefully assessing the effect of training data distribution \citep{gyori2022training}, and other aspects outside the scope of this study.
+For example, the sCNNs by \cite{cohen2018spherical} use cross-correlation and can learn non-zonal (i.e., not symmetric with respect to the z-axis) filters, \cite{kondor2018clebsch} developed efficient quadratic nonlinearities in the spherical harmonics domain, and the graph-based sCNN by \cite{perraudin2019deepsphere} is suitable for spherical data with very high angular resolution.
+Besides optimizing network architecture, future studies should also focus on optimizing hyperparameters and especially on carefully assessing the effects of and optimizing the training data distribution.

-In conclusion, our work demonstrates that sCNNs can improve the accuracy of microstructural parameter estimation while exhibiting high orientational invariance. sCNNs provide a compelling alternative to predicting parameters from powder-averaged data.